catpea/db/README.md

 ## TODO

+- [ ] Potential CNAME problems, needs to be added on per host basis
 - [ ] Run ./import.sh; eternia build catpea.com; ./publish to keep db up to date.
 - [ ] Publish Simple Mirrors: dist/furkies-purrkies and dist/furkies-purrkies somewhere
 - [ ] Activate website in .submodules (test but don't push)
 - [ ] Activate warrior in .submodules (test but don't push)
+- [ ] When ready, add catpea/website and westland-warrior/warrior to the system and actually publish to the live webstite.
+- [ ] Run upstream-sync execution on warrior user
+  - [ ] Setup automated upstream-sync execution on warrior user
+- [ ] Switch to workstation
+- [ ] Add poem via Earth Host (incl, Audacity Test, Microphone, Noise Level, etc)
+- [ ] Regression: Thumbnail cover images are too zoomed in , Images are not showing all there is...
 - [ ] Multihosting Review
   - [ ] https://vercel.com
   - [ ] https://surge.sh